“If I had an hour to solve a problem, I’d spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.”

 As an engineering culture, we Americans almost can’t help ourselves but to bias toward process and under-emphasize the art in our business practices.
 We increasingly use process as a means replace to collaboration, making the metrics we love blind us to the flaws in the processes behind them.

 “Leaders owe their teammates an opportunity to leave the job at the end of the day knowing they’ve made a difference.”

 But there is a way out.
-The key is to leverage the talents and capabilities of each employee to solve problems.
+The key is to leverage the talents and capabilities of each employee, who may have undergone a Power BI Training, to solve problems.
 When a leader creates a culture that focuses on problem solving, their organization quickly adapts to their operating environment.
 A leader can best do this by focusing employees on the three main components of problem solving—critical thinking, collaborating, and innovating.